Entropy balancing is doubly robust: Simulations

 In the other settings, at least one of the propensity score model and the outcome regression model is incorrect.
 In order to achieve this, the data generating process described above is altered such that $Y$ or $T$ (or both) is linear in the unobserved $Z$ instead of the observed $X$, though the parameters are kept the same.

-For each setting ($4$ in total), we generated $1000$ simulated data sets of size $n=1000$ and apply various methods discussed earlier, including \begin{enumerate} \item{IPW, CBPS}: the IPW estimator in \eqref{eq:gamma-ipw} with propensity score estimated by logistic regression or CBPS; \item{EB}: the Entropy Balancing estimator in \eqref{eq:eb-patt}; \item{IPW+DR, CBPS+DR}: the doubly robust estimator in \eqref{eq:gamma-dr} with propensity score estimated by logistic regression or CBPS. \end{enumerate} Notice that the correct mean of $Y$ is always $210$.
-The simulation results are shown in Figure \ref{fig:KS}.
-The numbers printed at the top of the figure are standard deviations of each method.
+For each setting ($4$ in total), we generated $1000$ simulated data sets of size $n=200$ and $1000$, then apply various methods discussed earlier including \begin{enumerate} \item{IPW, CBPS}: the IPW estimator in \eqref{eq:gamma-ipw} with propensity score estimated by logistic regression or CBPS (since the estimand is overall mean, we use the CBPS weights tailored for estimating PATE); \item{EB}: the Entropy Balancing estimator (the EB weights are used to estimate the unobserved mean $\mathrm{E}[Y|T = 0]$); \item{IPW+DR, CBPS+DR}: the doubly robust estimator in \eqref{eq:eb-dr} with propensity score estimated by logistic regression or CBPS. \end{enumerate}

-The reader may have noticed some unusual facts in this plot.
-First, the doubly robust estimator ``IPW+DR" performs poorly when both models are misspecified (bottom-right panel in Figure \ref{fig:KS}).
+The simulation results are presented in Figures \ref{fig:KS-n200} and \ref{fig:KS-n1000}.
+Figures \ref{fig:KS-imba-n200} and \ref{fig:KS-imba-n1000} show the covariate imbalance before adjustment in terms of standardized difference.
+Figures \ref{fig:KS-mean-n200} and \ref{fig:KS-mean-n1000} show the mean estimates given by the five different methods.
+First, notice that the doubly robust estimator ``IPW+DR" performs poorly when both models are misspecified (bottom-right panel in Figures \ref{fig:KS-mean-n200} and \ref{fig:KS-mean-n1000}).
 In fact, all the three doubly robust methods are worse than just using IPW.
-Second, the three doubly robust estimators have exactly the same variance if the $Y$ model is correct (top two panels in Figure \ref{fig:KS}).
+Second, the three doubly robust estimators have exactly the same variance if the $Y$ model is correct (top two panels in Figures \ref{fig:KS-mean-n200} and \ref{fig:KS-mean-n1000}).
 It seems that how one fits the propensity score model has no impact on the final estimate.
-This is related to the observation in \citep{Kang2007} that, in this example, the plain OLS estimate of $Y$ actually outperforms any method involving the propensity score model.
+This is related to the observation in \citet{Kang2007} that, in this example, the plain OLS estimate of $Y$ actually outperforms any method involving the propensity score model.
 Discussion articles such as \citet{Robins2007} and \cite{Ridgeway2007} find this phenomenon very uncommon in practice and is most likely due to the estimated inverse probability weights are highly variable, which is a bad setting for doubly robust estimators.